by Benjamín Harguindey

 You will notice that the casting suggests a direct continuation of Resident Evil: Extinction (2007), which furthers the unavoidable truth that the fourth and the fith movies were time wasters.
 No character or plot point introduced then has survived by the sixth installment: we’re back to Alice and Claire tagging with a group of survivors trying to stop Umbrella again.

 These survivors are all played by professional models, which gives you an idea of the relevance of the dramatic input of their characters.
 We have the mononymous Rola, Telemundo stud William Levy, Abercrombie & Fitch hunk Eoin Macken and Ruby Rose, who as of late is making a hefty curriculum in B-grade action flicks (like xXx: Return of Xander Cage and the upcoming John Wick 2).
-She isn’t given any more dialogue lines or screen time than her fellow babes, and in a movie where somebody dies unceremoniously every other minute, what may or may not be her death scene is weirdly, melodramatically drawn out.
+She isn’t given any more dialogue lines or screen time than her fellow babes, but in a movie where somebody dies unceremoniously every other minute, what may or may not be her death scene is weirdly, melodramatically drawn out.
 Not because of the character of what’s-her-name, but because she’s played by Ruby Rose.

 Characters are fraught with a special kind of stupidity that draws from the worst of action and horror – the need for spectacle of the former and the penchant for poor, critical decisions of the latter.
-You will notice that, in the fact of conflict, characters will always default to the spectacular, convoluted option and when that fails they will switch to the more sensible option, which was readily available from the get-go anyway.
+You will notice that, in the face of conflict, characters will always default to the spectacular, convoluted option and when that fails they will switch to the more sensible option, which was readily available from the get-go anyway.

 Consider the villain’s strategy of releasing live prisoners as “bait” for his army of zombies, thus forcing the good guys to open up their barricade and expose themselves in a rescue attempt.
 When that fails, he simply blows up the barricade by firing a missile from his AFV.
 When the base is overrun, our heroes don’t just pour napalm on the zombies – no, they put on a show for a bit, resulting in heavy casualties and irreparable damage.
 When intruders storm the underground Hive, why not release the zombie hounds before shutting the one way in a minute too late?
 And so on.